jethornton/flexgui/docs/source/tools.rst

 .. image:: /images/tools-01.png
    :align: center

 A tool change QPushButton, with a QComboBox to select the tool number to change to, is done with QPushButton named `tool_change_pb` and a QComboBox named `tool_change_cb`.
 The tool change combobox will automatically be populated with all the tools found in the tool table.
 ::

 	Tool Change                  tool_change_pb
 	Tools Combo Box              tool_change_cb

 Tool Change Button
 ------------------

 Tool change QPushButtons can be used to change tools without a spinbox by adding up to 99 QPushButtons named `tool_change_pb_n`.
-With `n` being the number of the tool you wish to change to using that button:
+With `n` being the number of the tool you wish to change to using that button
 ::

 	Tool Change Button                  tool_change_pb_n

 Tool Touchoff
 -------------

-To touch-off a tool to an axis, use a tool-touch-off pushbutton:
+To touch-off a tool to an axis, use a tool-touch-off pushbutton
 ::

 	Tool Touch Off               tool_touchoff_(axis letter)

 Coordinate System Touchoff
 --------------------------

-To touch-off an axis, use a QPushButton and QLineEdit to set the touch-off value:
+To touch-off an axis, use a QPushButton and QLineEdit to set the touch-off value

 .. csv-table:: Touch Off Controls
    :width: 80%